This post was originally written in 2018, but it was updated Mar. 2020

 - Stop saying you wrote a blog.
 It’s annoying.
 You write a “BLOG POST” on your “BLOG”.

-- Put up sharing buttons even if you’re not on that particular platform.
+- Don’t limit your sharing buttons to only the platforms that you’re on.
 Just because you aren’t utilizing it doesn’t mean that your reader isn’t.
 You may get new readers from the exposure.

 - When creating a link the rule of thumb is.
 If it’s a link to somewhere else on your site you shouldn’t open in a new window.
 If it’s a link to another site then you should definitely check the box that says “OPEN IN NEW WINDOW”.